Uniformly consistent proportion estimation for composite hypotheses via integral equations: "the case of Gamma random variables": Introduction

 The rest of the article is organized as follows.
-In \autoref{SecPre} we formulate the problem of proportion estimation and provide the needed background.
-We develop uniformly consistent proportion estimators for Type I location-shift families in \autoref{SecTypeI} and for NEFs with separable moments in \autoref{secNEF}, and extend in \autoref{SecExtensions} these constructions to estimate proportions induced by a suitable function of a bounded null.
-We provide a simulation study on the proposed estimators in \autoref{SecNumericalStudies} and end the article with a discussion in \autoref{SecConcAndDisc}.
-All proofs are given in the appendices.
+We formulate in \autoref{SecPre} the problem of proportion estimation, provide the needed background, and give an overview of the main constructions to be proposed.
+We develop in \autoref{secNEF} uniformly consistent proportion estimators for multiple testing the means of random variables from the Gamma family, and extend in \autoref{SecExtensions} one such construction to estimate ``proportions'' induced by a continuous function of a bounded null that is of bounded variation.
+We end the article with a discussion in \autoref{SecConcAndDisc}. { Auxiliary results are given in \autoref{AppProofA}, and long technical proofs in the supplementary material.}